sagemath/sagewiki_to_gh-2022-10-10/education5.md

 Anyone with any interest in the use of Sage in educational settings is welcome, and encouraged to attend, with or without funding.

+Reimbursement form for Sage Days 5 (not Sage Days 48):

 == Previous Sage Education Days ==

  * [[education1|Sage Education Day 1 (December 5, 2009)]]